We just got back from our mini family road trip across northern Italy.

-My 4-year-old has the walrus surf suit (also 10% off here), although there are a couple of cute designs to choose from.
+My 4-year-old has the walrus surf suit (similar suits here), although there are a couple of cute designs to choose from.
 He’s a little more fussy, so I was pleased when he actually wanted to try it on at home before the holiday, and only marginally less so when he then refused to take it off.

 I also got them both a matching sun hat with flaps at the side and back of the neck (yes, paranoid mama right here), and these came in handy throughout the holiday as they’re great in the pool – the fabric means they dry really quickly, and we also discovered they float!
 They’re age 0-4 and they fit both the kids fine.

-Lastly, I couldn’t resist this dinosaur towelling throw-on, which has already become a bit of a staple back home when the paddling pool is out as it solves the I’m-cold-but-I’m-getting-back-in thing (this isn’t the best photograph, sorry – the ones on the website are better, although some sizes are selling out in this design).
+Lastly, I couldn’t resist this dinosaur towelling throw-on (I also want the dinosaur version for girls), which has already become a bit of a staple back home when the paddling pool is out as it solves the I’m-cold-but-I’m-getting-back-in thing (this isn’t the best photograph, sorry – the ones on the website are better, although some sizes are selling out in this design).